MerosCrypto/Meros/docs/Protocol/Syncing.md

 `BlockHeaderRequest` and `BlockBodyRequest` both have a message length of 48 bytes; the Block's 48-byte hash.
 The expected response to a `BlockHeaderRequest` is a `BlockHeader` with the requested BlockHeader.
 The expected response to a `BlockBodyRequest` is a `BlockBody` containing the requested Block's body.
 If a zeroed out hash is provided in a `BlockHeaderRequest`, the syncee responds with a `BlockHeader` containing the syncee's tail BlockHeader.

-### ElementRequest
+### VerificationPacketRequest

-`ElementRequest` has a message length of 52 bytes; the Verifier's 48-byte BLS Public Key and the Element's 4-byte nonce.
-The expected response is a `Verification`, `SendDifficulty`, `DataDifficulty`, `GasPrice`, or `MeritRemoval`, containing the Element, without its BLS Signature.
+`VerificationPacketRequest` has a message length of 48 bytes; the Transaction's 48-byte hash.
+The expected response is a `VerificationPacket` for the specified Transaction.

 ### TransactionRequest